jusmcl/CodeTogether/README.md

 # CodeTogether
-Welcome to CodeTogether, a repository where two begginer to intermediate Java programmers work on game projects together.
+Welcome to CodeTogether, a repository where two begginer to intermediate Java programmers work on game projects.
 These projects are based on a custom software rendering game engine.